Death toll in police raid on drug gang in Rio rises 119, Brazilian police say

-RIO DE JANEIRO (AP) — A police raid and ensuing clashes with a drug gang in Rio de Janeiro left at least 119 people dead, including 115 suspects and four policemen, officials said Wednesday, a day after the massive operation drew criticism for using excessive force.
+RIO DE JANEIRO (AP) — A police raid and clashes with a drug gang embedded in low-income neighborhoods of Rio de Janeiro left at least 119 people dead, officials said Wednesday, a day after the massive operation drew criticism for using excessive force.

-The death toll was an increase over what authorities originally said was 60 suspected gang members and four policemen killed in Tuesday's one-day raid by about 2,500 police and soldiers in two low-income neighborhoods of the city.
+The toll of 115 suspects and four policemen killed was an increase over what authorities originally said was 60 suspects dead in Tuesday’s raid by about 2,500 police and soldiers in the favelas of Penha and Complexo de Alemao.

-Police spokesman Felipe Curi told a news conference that additional bodies were found in a wooded area around one of the neighborhoods where he said they had worn camouflage clothing while battling with security forces.
+Felipe Curi, Rio state police secretary, told a news conference that additional bodies were found in a wooded area where he said they had worn camouflage while battling with security forces.
 He said local residents had removed clothing and equipment from the bodies in what he said would be investigated as tampering with evidence.

 "These individuals were in the woods, equipped with camouflage clothing, vests and weapons.
 Now many of them appeared wearing underwear or shorts, with no equipment, as if they had come through a portal and changed clothes,” Curi said.

-The tally of suspects arrested in Tuesday's raid stood at 113 — up from 81 cited previously, Curi said.
+The tally of suspects arrested stood at 113 — up from 81 cited previously, Curi said.
 Earlier, the state government said 93 rifles and more than half a ton of drugs were seized.

-The police raid had drawn gunfire and other retaliation from gang members, causing scenes of chaos across the city on Tuesday.
+Police and soldiers had launched the raid in helicopters, armored vehicles and on foot, targeting the Red Command gang.
+They drew gunfire and other retaliation from gang members, sparking scenes of chaos across the city on Tuesday.
 Schools in the affected areas shuttered, a local university canceled classes, and roads were blocked with buses used as barricades.

 On Wednesday morning, local activist Raull Santiago said he was part of a team in Penha that found about 15 bodies before dawn.